hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-1.rst

 Adaptive low-order FEM and hp-FEM
 ---------------------------------

-Since its very beginning, Hermes has been designed and developed as a library of adaptive higher-order finite element methods (hp-FEM).
-Let us explain why.
+Our team has a passion for adaptive higher-order finite element methods because they are amazingly efficient compared to conventional low-order FEM.
+These methods have been an integral part of Hermes since its origin.
+Let us begin this tutorial chapter by explaining what gains the user can expect when using adaptive *hp*-FEM instead of conventional adaptive low-order FEM.

 Low-order FEM is inefficient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adaptive low-order finite element methods are inefficient, and practitioners
-are rightfully unwilling to use them.
-The main reason is their extremely slow
+are rightfully skeptical about them.
+The main reason is their slow
-convergence that makes large computations virtually freeze.
+(algebraic) convergence rate that makes large computations virtually freeze.
-This is illustrated in the following graphs that compare typical convergences
+This is shown in the following graph that compares typical convergence rates
 of adaptive FEM with linear elements, adaptive FEM with quadratic elements, and
-adaptive hp-FEM:
+adaptive *hp*-FEM:

 .. figure:: intro/conv_dof.png
    :align: center